pyTooling/upload-artifact/README.md

 ### On Linux (GNU tar)

-To ensure files starting with a dash aren't considered command line options to `tar`, it's called with `--verbatim-files-from` option.
+To ensure files starting with a dash aren't considered command line options to `tar`, `tar` is called with `--verbatim-files-from` option.

 ### On macOS (BSD tar)

-BSD tar doesn't support a `--verbatim-files-from` option.
+⚠ BSD tar doesn't support a `--verbatim-files-from` option.
 Thus, files starting with a dash might be interpreted by `tar` as a command line option.

 > **-T filename**, **--files-from filename**